Dive into the Rich and Fascinating Culture of Thailand

 Suitable for many occasions, elegant and comfortable, sober or colorful, Thai pants is also a practical garment during pregnancy, since it adapts to the waist through a set of folds.

-ARASIA offers a wide range of Thai pants, Thai trousers XL (20 cm longer for very tall people), Thai capris, as well as Thai pants for children.
+ARASIA offers a wide range of Thai pants, Thai trousers XL (20 cm longer for very tall people), Jumbo Fisherman pants (42 cm additional waist circumference), Thai capris, as well as Thai pants for children.

 Our pants are either in thick cotton, or in fine cotton, or in rayon, a fluid and light fabric, or in hemp, a very robust and natural fabric.